 What is Potting Soil and Potting Mix?

 Potting soil is a growing medium used for container gardening that contains dirt.
+It can be used for vegetable gardens or flower beds alike.
 It contains decaying organic matter and minerals that provide a steady supply of nutrition, especially for indoor plants.

 It is also a long-lasting medium that won’t break down over time and become unusable.
 All you need is to amend it with fertilizer or organic manure.